Energy-Sustainable IoT Connectivity: Vision, Technological Enablers, Challenges, and Future Directions: Energy Provision (EP)

 \subsection{\uppercase{Light-based EH}}

 Light-based EH systems exploit the photovoltaic effect to generate electricity from light using photovoltaic cells (PVs).
-Notice that sunlight can provide an average power density (APD) of $100~\text{mW/cm}^2$ outdoors (only during the daytime), whereas combined artificial light and indirect sunlight can illuminate indoors with an APD of $100~\mu \text{W/cm}^2$ \cite{5475111}.
+Notice that sunlight can provide $100~\text{mW/cm}^2$ of average power density (APD) outdoors (only during the daytime), whereas combined artificial light and indirect sunlight can illuminate indoors with $100~\mu \text{W/cm}^2$ APD \cite{Sanislav.2021}.
+This opens the opportunity for indoor sensors illuminated by artificial light sources \cite{Shore.2021}, a mixture of artificial and sunlight, e.g., in asset tracking \cite{Phan.2022}, and for those in remote places exposed to sunlight with high probability, e.g., sensor and base stations (BSs) in smart agriculture applications \cite{Liu.2022}.
 However, these reference values can change depending on the geographic location, weather conditions, and indoor working hours.
-Increasing the conversion efficiency of PVs under different ambient light conditions is key for reducing the footprint, increasing the cost-effectiveness, and accelerating the adoption of light-based EH systems.
-In this front, multi-junction PVs, which, as shown in Fig.~\ref{fig:lightEH}a, are constructed by stacking multiple p-n junctions, become appealing as each layer is optimized for harvesting at different wavelength ranges, thus, increasing total harvested energy \cite{yamaguchi2021multi}.
+Increasing the conversion efficiency (CE) of PVs under different ambient light conditions is key for reducing the footprint, increasing the cost-effectiveness, and accelerating the adoption of light-based EH systems.
+In this front, multi-junction PVs, which, as shown in Figure~\ref{fig:lightEH}a, are constructed by stacking multiple p-n junctions, become appealing as each layer is optimized for harvesting at different wavelength regions, thus, increasing total harvested energy \cite{yamaguchi2021multi}.
 However, multi-junction PVs are challenging and expensive to manufacture, which motivated researchers to propose the replacement of some silicon layers with perovskite PVs.
 Perovskite-based multi-junction cells facilitate tuning the optical properties of the PVs for improved response in the solar spectrum and lower the manufacturing costs considerably \cite{torabi2019progress}.
-Unfortunately, perovskite PVs' instability in real-life conditions significantly degrades their conversion efficiency over the long-term (compared to silicon PVs), which makes them (currently) a less favorable option for widespread use \cite{azadinia2021maximizing}.
+Unfortunately, perovskite PVs' instability in real-life conditions significantly degrades their CE over the long-term (compared to silicon PVs), which makes them (currently) a less favorable option for widespread use \cite{azadinia2021maximizing}.